 First, for Facebook (where the bulk of your audience is likely to be):

-If they have a personal profile but are NOT willing to convert it to a page, then you’ll want to talk through privacy settings for their personal profile, make sure they are only putting non-controversial content out, and perhaps allow followers on their profile too (here’s how to allow followers to a personal Facebook profile).
+Does your candidate have a personal profile?
+They can convert it into a page very easily, and you’ll have a running start in terms of fans (personal profile friends become fans of the page).
+(Here’s how to do it.)
+You can then deactivate their old personal account — or not!
+But make sure you lock down privacy settings if they want to keep their personal account active, also make sure they are only putting non-controversial content out, and perhaps allow followers on their profile too (here’s how to allow followers to a personal Facebook profile).
 But in general, assume that anything on social media has the potential to go very public, whether it’s privacy locked or not.
 Also — even if they’re keeping a personal profile, you’re going to want to set up a page for the campaign.

 Do they have an old page from a previous campaign or defunct organization?
 You may be able to change the page name and username/URL.
 But keep in mind that you should never assume it’s possible to make changes – Facebook can and does change their policies on this.
 So it is far better to set up your Facebook page to something titled and URL’d generically like Their Name/voteforx, so they can run for everything from School Board to Senate.

-Here’s some free and cheap methods to continue to build your audience.
+Here’s some free and cheap methods to build your audience at the beginning.

 - Use the “Suggest Page” option to upload an email list of your supporters and automatically suggest the page to them via Facebook.
 If they are not on Facebook, they will not see your suggestion.